Miami Dolphins: Stadiums

 The Dolphins originally played all home games in the Orange Bowl in Miami.
 They moved to the new Joe Robbie Stadium after the 1986 season.
 From 1993 to 2011, the Dolphins shared the stadium with Major League Baseball's Florida Marlins (now known as the Miami Marlins).
 The venue has had multiple naming rights deals since 1996, carrying the names Pro Player Stadium, Dolphins Stadium, Dolphin Stadium, LandShark Stadium, Sun Life Stadium, New Miami Stadium and, as of August 2016, Hard Rock Stadium.
 The facility is located in Miami Gardens, a suburb of Miami located approximately 15 mi north of downtown Miami.
 The Miami Dolphins share Hard Rock Stadium with the NCAA Miami Hurricanes.
 The 2015–2016 season was the first season in the newly renovated Hard Rock Stadium.
 The Dolphins spent more than two years and over $400 million on a major overhaul to Hard Rock Stadium.
 Every seat was replaced and the lower-level seats were moved closer to the field.
 There are roughly 10,000 fewer seats.

+Orange Bowl

+Exterior (left) and interior (right) of the Miami Orange Bowl where the Dolphins played from 1966 to 1986.

+Hard Rock Stadium

+Exterior (left) and interior (right) of Hard Rock Stadium where the Dolphins have played since 1987.

 Training

 St. Petersburg Beach hosted the Dolphins' first training camp in 1966.
 St. Andrew's School in Boca Raton hosted training camp in the late 1960s.
 The Dolphins subsequently trained in Miami Gardens at Biscayne College, later renamed St. Thomas University, from 1970 until 1993.
 In 1993, the Dolphins opened the Miami Dolphins Training Facility at Nova Southeastern University in Davie.
 In 2006, the facility added a domed field that allows the team to practice during thunderstorms which are common in the area during the summer.

-In 2021, the Dolphins opened a new, 135 million training facility, dubbed the Baptist Health Training Complex, the Dolphins will practice in.
+In 2021, the Dolphins opened a new $135 million training facility, dubbed the Baptist Health Training Complex, the Dolphins practice in.
 The complex is located next to Hard Rock Stadium in Miami Gardens.